 How to write a logline that kills

 Have these loglines from popular films not been enough to kickstart your creativity?
-Let's review our tips on how to write a logline:
+Let’s review our tips on how to write a good logline that actually sells:

-The best loglines take multiple drafts and lots of experimenting.
-It can also be helpful to visualize what your film or show will look like.
-Knowing how to use storyboards will make this process much easier.
+The best loglines take multiple drafts and lots of experimenting, especially when you’re learning how to write a film logline that truly grabs attention.
+It can also be helpful to visualize what your film or show will look like, especially as you’re exploring how to write a logline for a screenplay that reflects tone and genre.

 up next